jsharma19/perform2021-quality-gates/lab-guides/00_Environment_Overview/Readme.md

 ![carts](./assets/carts-pipeline.png)
 ## Step 7 - Explore and configure Dynatrace
-Navigate into your Dynatrace environment into Transactions and services and visualize the new services running.
+Navigate into your Dynatrace environment and go to Transactions and services to visualize the new service running.

 ![dynatrace1](./assets/d1.png)

-As you see, it's difficult to locate an specific service with the current configuration so we are going to solve that by creating service tags.
+As you see, it's difficult to locate an specific service with the current configuration, next we are going to solve that by creating service tags.

 #### Part 1: Create a Naming Rule for Process Groups
 1. Go to **Settings**, **Process and containers**, and click on **Process group naming**.